FlagBrew/PKSM-Scripts/README.md

     - `B2W2, BW`: The swarm you choose may not stick if the "last saved" date on your save does is before the current date according to the system you next play on.
     - `B2W2, BW`: Route 8 is frozen over in Winter so you may be unable to encounter Croagunk (BW) or Quagsire (B2W2) after setting it as the active swarm.
     - `HGSS`: due to the inability to tell HG saves apart from SS saves (by their content alone), both games will see "Baltoy / Gulpin" with Baltoy's sprite and "Sableye / Mawile" with Sableye's sprite on the selection screen despite Baltoy and Sableye only appearing in HG and Gulpin and Mawile only appearing in SS
+- `BW` **Black City White Forest**: lets you manipulate which residents are in your Black City (Black) or White Forest (White). `Front` means you will see the resident in your game, `Back` means that others will see the resident when they connect to your game via Entralink.
+For more details on what particular residents provide, see Bulbapedia's pages on [Black City](https://bulbapedia.bulbagarden.net/wiki/Black_City) and [White Forest](https://bulbapedia.bulbagarden.net/wiki/White_Forest).
 - `Pt, DP` **Fulfill Spiritomb encounter requirements**: sets everything up so that you will battle Spiritomb the next time you examine the Broken Tower / Hallowed Tower on Route 209 (between Hearthome and Solaceon)
 - `PT, DP` **Great Marsh**: lets you pick which species fill each area's daily binocular Pokémon